 But what are the best VR headsets and which one should you choose?
-We've put together the definitive selection of the most gob-smackingly awesome devices just waiting to be strapped to your bonce.
+We've put together the definitive selection of the most gob-smackingly awesome devices just waiting to be strapped to your face.

 Read on for the full list…

-The HTC Vive, is the Steam VR headset made in collaboration with Valve, the makers of legendary gaming series Half Life, and it's due to hit shops in April.
+The HTC Vive, is the Steam VR headset made in collaboration with Valve, the makers of legendary gaming series Half Life, and it hit shops in April.

 The HTC Vive plugs into PCs and work with Valve's mammoth gaming ecosystem.
 It packs in 70 sensors to offer 360 degree head-tracking as well as a 90Hz refresh rate; the stat that's key to keeping down latency, which is the technical term for the effect that causes motion sickness.
 Thankfully, that wasn't an issue in our review time.

 However, the key to the HTC Vive's success is the Lighthouse room tracking that enables you to move around with the headset on.
 It means mounting some sensors in your home, but the effect is next level.
 Check out our HTC Vive review to see how.